-20 places to visit in Colombia: my 90-day backpacking trip experience
+All the places I visited in Colombia during my 90-day backpacking trip

 Thanks a lot for reaching out and I am so glad you finally decided to go to South America!
 Colombia is one of my favorite countries in Latin America, mostly because of its people’s warmth.
 When I traveled for 90 days in Colombia, I always felt safe even if I was navigating the country by myself – the people are always helpful!
 In this post, I will recommend places to visit in Colombia.
 Actually, it’s more of a thing not to miss list as there’s really a lot to do there but you get it.
 Good luck with your trip and let me know if you need anything else!

 Located on the northern coast of Colombia, you can get to Tayrona National Park by flying to Santa Marta or by bus from Cartagena or Barranquilla.

 Nestled at the foot of the world’s highest coastal mountain range, Parque Nacional Natural Tayrona is paradise.
 It is a slice of heaven on Colombia’s Caribbean coast with crystal clear waters, golden stretches of sandy beaches, and lush rainforest.
 Visitors will have a selection of outdoor and beach activities to choose from.
 The Nine Stones hike is a popular choice and will allow you to see the scope and range of the park.
 For the history buffs, archeological evidence of pre-Hispanic settlements can also be found at the park.
 You will find good weather and fewer crowds during March, July, and August.

 Where to stay in Santa Marta:

 How to get to Popayán: You can fly to Popayan (they have an airport) but you can also do land travel from Cali or Ipiales.